wp-plugins/projectmanager/readme.txt

 The ProjectManager menue icons and TinyMCE Button are taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 2.9.7 =
+* NEW: include dataset meta data in dataset object accesible through $dataset->LABEL.
+LABEL is the label of the formfield cleaned with the function sanitize_title.
+Use var_dump($dataset) to display object contents.

 = 2.9.6 =
 * BUGFIX: slideshow conflict with NextGen Gallery